junder-git/K3scluster/README.md

 ===
 ## Installation plan
 Nixos anywhere probs wont work in my case so...
 I have sd and usb in the pi will jmux connect into all 4 and boot into the sd, format the usb across all simultaneously.
-Add the correct pertitioning, perhaps 32GB ==> "512MiB ext4 @ /boot((/efi)) -Flag EF00", "5GB zfs @ /", "20GB zfs lvm @ /var/lib/docker" "3GB zfs lvm @ /var/log".
-Look at how to setup RAID if poss.
+Add the correct pertitioning, perhaps 32GB ==> "512MiB ext4 @ /boot((/efi)) -Flag EF00", "5GB zfs @ /", "20GB zfs @ /var/lib/docker" "3GB zfs @ /var/log".

-(("10Gb zfs lvm at /var/lib/rancher"->on-master))
+(("10Gb zfs at /var/lib/rancher"->on-master))